 To add a second or additional macros to an existing macro, simply add the command and any command prefixes.
-Using Hamlib commands to set frequency and mode, use this format:
+Using Hamlib commands to set frequency, mode and passband, use this format:

-\F 14222220\M USB 3000
+F 14222220M USB 3000

 This macro sets the radio frequency to 14.222220 MHz, the Mode to USB and the passband to 30000 Hz.
 Here are some examples using Hamlib commands: